 - Working on an online presence

 However, I didn’t meet a recruiter in Norton through a networking event.
 But networking was still an advantage.
 I applied to Norton and was called in for an interview.
-When I was interviewed, the marketing manager stated that she saw that I had great experience.
-She saw something in my resume that caught her attention, it was FindSpark.
-A former intern of hers had been in the same community.
-I and that former intern were both campus ambassadors and I included it in my resume.
+When I was interviewed, the Marketing Manager stated that she saw that I had great experience.
+She saw something in my resume that caught her attention.
+It was FindSpark.
+Her past intern had been in the same community.
+I and that former intern were both campus ambassadors and I included it on my resume.
 I believe that if I didn’t take the initiative to join FindSpark and be active, my supervisor might not have been as drawn to my resume.

 There are a lot of smart and qualified people out there.
 Often not, you need a little something more and organizations help.